Eugen Apjok

-Eugen Apjok (born April 15, 1972) is a former Romanian rugby union player and a current coach being at the healm of Baia Mare.
+Eugen Apjok (born 15 April 1972) is a former Romanian rugby union player and a current coach whos the manager of Baia Mare.
 He played as a fly-half.
 In 2016 he was voted the best rugby head coach in Romania.
+In December 2022 he was appointed manager of the Romania national rugby union team, in preparation for the 2023 Rugby World Cup.